Ahmed-hessen/Cabin-Hotel/readme.md

 # Cabin Hotel

-1-User Authentication and Signup:
+1. User Authentication and Signup
+Login for Hotel Employees:

+Hotel employees can securely log in to the application to access their tasks and responsibilities.
+Signup Within the App:

-i.Hotel employees can log in to the application to perform tasks. ii.New users can only be signed up within the application to ensure that only actual hotel employees can create accounts.
+New users can only be signed up within the application, ensuring that accounts are created exclusively for hotel employees.

-2-User Profile Management:

-i.Users can upload an avatar to personalize their profile. ii.Users can change their name and password.

-3-Cabin Management:
+2. User Profile Management
+Avatar Customization:

+Users can personalize their profiles by uploading avatars.
+Name and Password Update:

+Users have the flexibility to change their names and passwords as needed.
+3. Cabin Management
+Table View of Cabins:

+A user-friendly table view displays all cabins with detailed information.
+Cabin Information:

+Information includes cabin photo, name, capacity, price, and current discount.
+User Actions:

-i.The app provides a table view with all cabins. ii.The table view displays cabin information, including cabin photo, name, capacity, price, and current discount. iii.Users can update or delete existing cabins. iv.Users can create new cabins, including the ability to upload a photo.
+Users can update, delete, or create new cabins, including the option to upload cabin photos.

-4-Booking Management:

-i.The app provides a table view with all bookings. ii.The table view displays booking information, including arrival and departure dates, booking status, paid amount, cabin details, and guest data. iii.Booking status can be "unconfirmed," "checked in," or "checked out." iv.The table view is filterable by booking status. v.Additional booking data includes the number of guests, number of nights, guest observations, and whether breakfast was booked and its price.
+4. Booking Management
+Table View of Bookings:

+A detailed table view provides information on bookings, including dates, status, payment details, cabin info, and guest data.
+Booking Status and Filters:

+Bookings can be filtered by status, with options for "unconfirmed," "checked in," or "checked out."
+Additional Booking Data:

+Guest-related details such as the number of guests, nights, observations, and breakfast information are included.
+5. Booking Operations
-5-Booking Operations:
+Flexible Operations:

-i.Users can delete, check in, or check out a booking as the guest arrives. ii.On check-in, users can accept payment outside the app and then confirm the payment within the app. iii.Guests can add breakfast for the entire stay during check-in if they haven't already.
+Users can delete, check in, or check out a booking upon guest arrival.

-6-Guest Data Management:
+Payment Processing:

+Check-in includes the ability to accept payments outside the app and confirm within.
+Breakfast Additions:

+Guests can add breakfast for the entire stay during check-in.
+6. Guest Data Management
+Comprehensive Guest Data:
-i.Guest data contains full name, email, national ID, nationality, and a country flag for easy identification.
+Guest data includes full name, email, national ID, nationality, and a country flag for easy identification.

-7-Dashboard:

-i.The initial app screen serves as a dashboard displaying important information for the last 7, 30, or 90 days. ii.It shows a list of guests checking in and out on the current day, and users can perform tasks related to these activities from the dashboard. iii.The dashboard provides statistics on recent bookings, sales, check-ins, and occupancy rates. iv.It includes a chart showing all daily hotel sales, distinguishing between "total" sales and "extras" sales (only breakfast at present). v.There's also a chart displaying statistics on stay durations, an important metric for the hotel.
+7. Dashboard
+Informative Overview:

+The dashboard provides a snapshot of the last 7, 30, or 90 days.
+Real-time Activities:

+Lists guests checking in and out on the current day, allowing users to perform related tasks from the dashboard.
+Statistical Insights:

+Includes statistics on recent bookings, sales, check-ins, and occupancy rates.
+Visual Representations:

+Charts display daily hotel sales, distinguishing between total and extras (currently breakfast-only) sales.
+Another chart shows stay duration statistics.
+8. Application-wide Settings
-8-Application-wide Settings:
+Customizable Settings:

-i.Users can define application-wide settings such as breakfast price, minimum and maximum nights per booking, and maximum guests per booking.
+Users can define application-wide settings such as breakfast price, minimum and maximum nights per booking, and maximum guests per booking.

-9-Dark Mode:
+9. Dark Mode
+Enhanced User Experience:

-i.The app includes a dark mode option for a different visual appearance and enhanced user experience in low-light conditions.
+The app features a dark mode option for a different visual appearance and an improved user experience in low-light conditions.